 Plan Ahead for Other Chinese Holidays

-Chinese New Year may be the biggest holiday but there are actually several other Chinese holidays that could have an affect on your business.
-Too busy to jot these down right now?
-Click here to download a 2018 Chinese Holidays Planning calendar complete with the holiday dates you’ll need to know.
+Chinese New Year may be the biggest holiday but there are actually several other Chinese holidays that could have an effect on your business.
+Below are the upcoming 2024 dates for the additional Chinese holidays:

 East West Customers